fika-dvlpr/responsive-landing-page-template/README.md

 # responsive-landing-page-template

-Responsivel landing page using HTML and CSS only
+Responsive landing page using HTML and CSS only

+Date of deployment: 06-18-23

 Inspired by Tahmid Ahmed on YouTube